asreview/asreview/docs/source/intro/datasets.rst

 library search <https://asreview.nl/the-importance-of-abstracts/>`__ is performed for all studies related to a particular topic.

-It is possible to use your own dataset with unlabelled records, partly labelled records (where the labelled records are used for training a model), or fully labelled records (used for the Simulation mode).
+It is possible to use your own dataset with unlabeled records, partly labeled records (where the labeled records are used for training a model), or fully labeled records (used for the Simulation mode).
 For testing and demonstrating ASReview (used for the Exploration mode), the software offers `Demonstration Datasets`_.
 Also, a plugin with :doc:`Corona related publications <../plugins/covid19>` is available.